Past Clinic: 2019 Elite Technique Academy

 At each session we will be in the water demonstrating and making corrections to the participants.
 We will also use video to exemplify elite mechanics and race strategy.
 Participants will complete the camp as stronger, more confident swimmers… and with the understanding that big improvements come from small, consistent changes.

 Leading each session of this camp is Elite Clinician and Olympic gold medalist Nick Thoman.
-Nick is one of the most experienced and requested clinicians with Fitter and Faster – we expect past participants from throughout the USA to come to this clinic to spend five days learning from him!
-Local swimmers have a very special opportunity.
+Nick is one of the most experienced and requested clinicians with Fitter and Faster.
+Also leading each session will be National Champion Emma Reaney!
+Scroll down for more details about the curriculum.

 Nearby Hotel Options: